error-wtf/CALCULATION_OF_NUMBER_PI/README.md

 - sudo chmod a+x *.sh
 - sudo ./pi-install.sh
 - ![linux-menu](https://github.com/user-attachments/assets/9eb0f32e-5f25-4315-a2d6-c44e89806579)
-- WSL not supported because of DISPAY ERROR OF MATHPLOIT -  AS YOU ARE IN WINDOWS -> USE WINDOWS VERSION
+- WSL not supported because of DISPLAY ERROR OF MATHPLOIT -  AS YOU ARE IN WINDOWS -> USE WINDOWS VERSION